August

 Moths lay eggs

-Depending on the weather and location, adult female spongy moths (Lymantria dispar) will continue to lay egg masses through the first 2 weeks of August.
-Look for egg masses in crevices and protected hiding spots on rough bark, the undersides of branches, under signs attached to trees, and even on buildings, play equipment, benches, and picnic tables.
+Depending on the weather and location, adult female spongy moths (Lymantria dispar) will continue to lay egg masses into August.
+Look for egg masses in crevices and protected hiding spots on rough bark, undersides of branches, on buildings, vehicles, play equipment, benches, picnic tables, patio furniture, firewood, and other protected spots.

 Adult female spongy moth laying eggs on the bark of a tree